MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/1-introduction.md

 Organizations often face challenges when provisioning large numbers of compute resources in Azure.

-You are the solution architect for an organization that is moving several applications to Azure Virtual Machines.
+You're the solution architect for an organization that is moving several applications to Azure Virtual Machines.
 The company needs to scale out to a many virtual machines now and in the future.
 Their current manual process is time consuming and error prone.
 They want to automate the scale-out process to improve operational abilities.
-They are unsure of what tools are available on Azure to provision compute resource, and where each fits into the overall provisioning process.
+They're unsure about the tools are available on Azure to provision compute resource, and where each fits into the overall provisioning process.

-In this module, you will learn about provisioning solutions in Azure.
+In this module, you'll identify what tools are available on Azure to provision compute.
+You'll learn how you can choose an appropriate provisioning platform.
+You'll then automate deployment with a provisioning tool.

 ## Learning objectives

-At the end of this module, you will be able to:
+At the end of this module, you'll be able to:

 - Identify the solutions available to provision compute on Azure.
 - Choose an appropriate provisioning platform based on your requirements.